 Science, Technology, Engineering, Arts, and Math (STEAM) Instruction

-In partnership with Discovery Education, Findlay's 33-credit hour Master of Arts in Education Program provides working K-12 teachers and informal educators the academic background they need to enhance their teaching practice and advance their careers fully online.
+Findlay's 33-credit hour Master of Arts in Education Program provides working K-12 teachers and informal educators the academic background they need to enhance their teaching practice and advance their careers fully online.
 21st-century skills and the four C’s (Communication, Creativity, Critical Thinking, and Collaboration) are highlighted in the instructional methods offered through the degree.
-Participants enrolled in its new emphasis in STEAM Instruction will learn with materials supplemented by Discovery Education how to successfully combine educational technologies with research-based, pedagogically proven STEAM instructional strategies to create student-centered classrooms.
+Participants enrolled in its new emphasis in STEAM Instruction will learn how to successfully combine educational technologies with research-based, pedagogically proven STEAM instructional strategies to create student-centered classrooms.

 Independent Study in Curriculum and Instruction (EDCI 545)